jayneel-p/jaywalkin/src/pages/articles/article3_Lorem_Ipsum.md

 tags: ['stochastic','python',"test"]
 category: "Technical"
 featured\_image: "/images/markov-chain.png"
 description: "We explore transition matrices by making a simple Lorem Ipsum generator that accepts any root text.
 This a test article and is subject to be updated to test the implementation of new features on this blog.
-This article is incomplete in it's explanation."
+This article is incomplete in its explanation."
 layout: ../../layouts/ArticleLayout.astro
 ---------------------------------------------